-Cross-browser testing is important because people use differnet browsers and devices to view your website.
-For example, someone might be using Edge on Windows 10 on a high resolution monitor but someone else might be using Safari on an iPad.
+Cross-browser testing is important because people use different browsers and devices to view your website.
+For example, someone might be using Edge on Windows 10 on a high-resolution monitor but someone else might be using Safari on an iPad.
 Both people will experience your website differently.
 To make sure your website looks great in both environments, it needs to be tested in these environments.
-Similary, if you're developing a web application, someone might still be on Windows 7 and using an older browser.
-If you don't test your app in this browser, it's possible it's broken because older browsers don't support certain features.
+Similarly, if you're developing a web application, someone might still be on Windows 7 and using an older browser.
+If you don't test your app in this browser, it's possible the app is broken because older browsers don't support certain features.

 How to perform cross-browser testing?

 There are two ways how you can do cross-browser testing.
 The first one is maintaining your own testing stack with different browser installations and mobile devices.
 This approach is rather expensive and time-consuming as you have to buy new devices, install browsers, maintain security updates, etc. The second way is using Browserling.
-At Browserling, we maintain the testing stack and keep browsers up to date so you don't have worry about it.
+At Browserling, we maintain the testing stack and keep browsers up to date so you don't have to worry about it.
 You can just select the browser/device combo that you need and start testing in a couple of seconds.